-THE YEAR 9 CURRICULUM: Students who enter Year 9 must study:
+THE YEAR 9 CURRICULUM: Students who enter Year 9 must study: ENGLISH MATHEMATICS SCIENCE HISTORY GEOGRAPHY PD/HEALTH/PE

-ENGLISH

-SCIENCE HISTORY GEOGRAPHY PDHPE

 An important change in Year 9 is the opportunity for students to include elective subjects in their curriculum.
 Students will select two 200 hour elective courses which will be studied in Year 9 and Year 10.
-Students will also choose a third elective subject, interest elective, which will only be studied in Year 9 (2024) and which will not be accredited on the RoSA.
+Students will also choose a third elective subject, interest elective, which will only be studied in Year 9 (2021) and which will not be accredited on the RoSA.

-Remember, the elective choice must be the student's - not their friend's.
-Students should select their electives because of their interest and ability in those areas of study.
-Students should also ensure that they cover a broad range of subjects to maximise their future opportunities.
+Remember, the elective choice must be yours - not your friends.
+You should select your electives because of your interest and ability in those areas of study.
+You should also ensure that you cover a broad range of subjects to maximise your future opportunities.

-The choice of electives is an important decision because almost one third of your school week will be taken up with studying three elective subjects.
+Your choice of electives is an important decision because almost one third of your school week will be taken up with studying three elective subjects.

-Subject Materials Contributions (fees): as you would be aware, there is expense involved in providing the materials necessary for the effective study and satisfactory completion of some subjects.
+Subject Materials Contributions (fees): As you would be aware, there is expense involved in providing the materials necessary for the effective study and satisfactory completion of some subjects.
 The school charges a "Subject Materials Contribution" for those subjects, so that students are able to use top quality materials at a very reasonable cost and so that students do not have to bring their own materials to school.